Raj Darbhanga: Sanskrit research

+Mithila Sanskrit Shodh Sansthan, a research institute related to Sanskrit and Vedic learning was established by the last Maharaja Kameshwar Singh.

 Sports

 Raj Darbhanga promoted various sports activities.
 The polo ground in Laheriasarai was a major centre for polo in pre-independence times in Bihar.
 The winner of a major polo tournament in Calcutta is awarded the Darbhanga Cup.

 Raja Bishweshwar Singh was one of the founding members of the All India Football Federation, the prime governing body for football in India.
 Raja Bahadur, along with Rai Bahadur Jyoti Prasad Singh of Hariharpur Estate, were the Honorary Secretaries of the federation upon its inception in 1935.